Learn the basics to make a Real Time web application with React and the WebSocket API. We will bootstrap a small Client-Server app.

 At any time you can see the full code in this GitHub repository.

 First we will start with the project structure.
-Then start with some front-end.
+Then continue with implementing a static front-end.

-In Part 2 we will create our server and finally connect them together.
+In Part 2 we will create our server and finally connect it with our front-end application.

 Step 1: Create a new Project